 In July 2013, Governor Sandoval appointed Chief Tanner to serve as a Commissioner on the Nevada Peace Officers’ Standards and Training Commission.
 Prior to his appointment, Tanner had previously worked with the commission as he assisted in the conversion of the NV Post Academy courses into 30 college credits and developed the first community policing training in the State.

-As a member of the Nevada Sheriffs’ and Chiefs’ Association and currently serves as the President of the association's Executive Board of Directors as the Secretary.
+As a member of the Nevada Sheriffs’ and Chiefs’ Association and currently serves as the President of the association's Executive Board of Directors as the Sergeant at Arms.

 Chief Tanner began his law enforcement career in 1995 as a corrections officer and advanced through the ranks of patrol officer, K-9 officer, patrol sergeant, administrative sergeant, detective sergeant, and lieutenant before his appointment to Chief of Police.
 As a lieutenant, Tanner had under his command the detective division, SWAT, school resource officers, public information officer, and the K-9, and motor divisions.
 While serving as a sergeant, Chief Tanner was recognized by the Drug Enforcement Administration for “Outstanding Contributions In The Field Of Drug Law Enforcement.”